 Taxon: Vascular plants (tracheophytes)

-Methods: Comparable geospatially-explicit environmental and species occurrence data were obtained for both regions, from which we generated environmental heterogeneity and species richness raster layers.
-We compare the degrees of various forms of environmental heterogeneity and species richness per unit area between the regions, across a range of spatial scales.
-We regressed species richness against indices of overall environmental heterogeneity, derived from principal components analyses (PCAs), and in multivariate regressions against the various forms of heterogeneity.
+Methods: Comparable, geospatially-explicit environmental and species occurrence data were obtained for both regions and used to generate environmental heterogeneity and species richness raster layers.
+Heterogeneity in multiple environmental variables and species richness per unit area, were compared between the two regions at a range of spatial scales.
+At each scale species richness was also regressed against a major axis of environmental heterogeneity, derived by principal component analysis (PCA), and, using multiple regression, against heterogeneity in individual environmental variables.

-Results: The GCFR is generally more environmentally heterogeneous and more species-rich than the SWAFR.
-The major axes of heterogeneity across both regions (explaining ca. 38–42% variation in heterogeneity, depending on spatial-scale) relates significantly to species richness, with the same slope for each region at broader spatial-scales (P < 0.001).
+Results: The GCFR is generally more environmentally-heterogeneous and species-rich than the SWAFR.
+Species richness per unit area is significantly related to the major axis of heterogeneity across both regions, which explains ca. 38–42% of overall heterogeneity, the slope of this relationship differing between the two regions only at the finest spatial scale.
 Multivariate regressions, and the variation in heterogeneity undescribed by the first axis from the PCAs, reveal axes of environmental heterogeneity associated with species richness with differing strengths in each region.

 Main conclusions: We have evidence for a common positive relationship between floristic richness and environmental heterogeneity across the GCFR and SWAFR, broadly independent of spatial-scale.
 Though there are region-specific effects, […]